 When to go

-This trip is available from 13 May till the end of October.
-Traditionally April/May/June and September/October have always been the most favourite time of year because the weather is best.
+This trip is available from mid-May till the end of October.
+Traditionally May/June and September/October have always been the most favourite time of year because the weather is best.
 If you choose to visit during July and August, you should be aware that temperatures may be high and make walking slightly more difficult.
 Please also note that Dubrovnik may become quite overcrowded in the summer months!
-The flexibility of self guided holidays means that there are no fixed dates and you can start your holiday on any date in the season – so please indicate desired starting date when booking.
+The flexibility of self-guided holidays means that there are no fixed dates and you can start your holiday on any date in the season – so please indicate desired starting date when booking.

 The most convenient arrival airport is Split, while Dubrovnik is the most convenient departure airport.
 Complimentary arrival transfer from Split Airport and departure transfer to Dubrovnik Airport are included in your package.
 If you fly into Dubrovnik, Split is easily reachable by public bus (4-5 hours).